 Relational Coordination Collaborative

-Higher Education Innovation Lab
+Relational Education Innovation Lab

 Purpose of this Innovation Lab

-The purpose of the Higher Education Innovation Lab is to create a community of scholars, practitioners, and scholar-practitioners to use the principles and practices of relational coordination to advance positive outcomes for administrators, faculty, staff, and students.
+The purpose of the Relational Education Innovation Lab is to create a community of scholars, practitioners, and scholar-practitioners to use the principles and practices of relational coordination to advance positive outcomes for administrators, faculty, staff, and students.
 This Innovation Lab will connect members from various institutional types, roles, and interests to create synergy for community-building, practice-sharing, and research opportunities.
 To learn more, please contact one of the Lab Leaders below.

 Resources